shitcorp/discord-bot-dashboard/README.md

 Missed someone?
 Please contact me.

-Interested in contributing to the Daskboard?
+Interested in contributing to the Dashboard?
 Look below for more information.

 ## 🤝 Contributing